Maqbool Ahmed Sabri

-Maqbool Ahmed Sabri (12 October 1945 - 21 September 2011) was a Pakistani qawwali singer and a prominent member of the Sabri Brothers, one of the greatest qawwali groups of all times which belonged to Pakistan.
-The Sabri Brothers were honoured with the Pride of Performance Award in 1978.
+Maqbool Ahmed Sabri (12 October 1945 - 21 September 2011) was a Pakistani qawwali singer and a prominent member of the Sabri Brothers, one of the greatest qawwali groups of all time.
+The Sabri Brothers were honoured with the Pride of Performance award by the President of Pakistan in 1978.

 Early life

 Born in Kalyana in eastern Punjab, Maqbool Ahmed Sabri was initially educated in the Hindustani classical music tradition by his father Ustad Inayat Hussain Sabri and his beloved elder brother Ghulam Farid Sabri.
 Their family came from a musical background, and claimed direct descent from Mian Tansen, who had played at the court of the 16th-century Mughal emperor Akbar.
 Mehboob Baksh Ranji Ali Rang, his paternal grandfather, was a master musician of his time; Baqar Hussein Khan, his maternal grandfather, was a unique sitarist.
 His family belongs to the Sabriyya order of Sufism, hence the surname Sabri.
 The family made the perilous journey to Karachi during the partition of India in 1947, though Maqbool Sabri was almost left behind and rejoined the family party only when a servant found him still in the house – he had to run to catch up, clutching one of his instruments.
 Maqbool Ahmed Sabri initially learnt music from his father and his elder brother Ghulam Farid Sabri.
 Later, Maqbool and his elder brothers Ghulam Farid Sabri and Kamal Ahmed Sabri furthered their knowledge of music under Ustad Fatehdin Khan, Ustad Ramzan Khan, Ustad Kallan Khan, Ustad Latafat Hussein Khan Rampuri, and their spiritual master Hazrat Hairat Ali Shah Warsi.